oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Open Redirectors {#open-redirectors}

 The following attacks can occur when an AS or client has an open redirector.
-An open redirector is an endpoint that forwards a user’s browser to an arbitrary URI obtained from a query parameter.
+An open redirector is an endpoint that forwards a user's browser to an arbitrary URI obtained from a query parameter.